GearHost/Docs/docs/troubleshooting wordpress and php.md

 ##Contact Form not working?
 We recommend installing [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) and  [WP-Mail-SMTP](https://wordpress.org/plugins/wp-mail-smtp/) plugins.
-After you've configuring them, try testing your contact forms on your website and it should start working!
+After you're done configuring them, try testing your contact forms and see if it works.

 ----------
 Still having issues?
 Please login to your account and open a **Support Ticket** and we'll be glad to look further into your issue.